Does Local Urban Governance Status Matter? Evidence from India: Results

-Table \ref{tab:ulb_schools} presents the estimated effects of local urban governance on educational infrastructure provision.
+\paragraph{Education.} Table~\ref{tab:ulb_schools} presents the estimated effects of statutory recognition on educational infrastructure provision.
 The results demonstrate substantial positive impacts across all levels of schooling.
-Statutory recognition leads to an increase of 13.54 additional primary schools (SE = 3.94), 7.76 additional middle schools (SE = 2.24), and 5.01 additional secondary schools (SE = 1.31).
+Statutory recognition leads to an increase of 13.86 additional primary schools, 7.72 additional middle schools, and 4.89 additional secondary schools.
 All estimates are statistically significant at the 1\% level, with robust standard errors clustered at the district level.
-These findings reveal important patterns in how urban governance affects educational provision.
-The largest absolute effect occurs at the primary level, which is consistent with primary education being a foundational service that local governments prioritize.
-In India, primary schools are the least regulated and easiest to establish, requiring modest capital investment and fewer students to justify operation, whereas these requirements increase substantially for middle and secondary schools.
-The magnitude of effects decreases as we move up the educational ladder, with middle and secondary schools showing progressively smaller impacts.
-This gradient may reflect not only the differential regulatory barriers and capital requirements across school levels, but also differences in administrative priorities and demand patterns.
-Nonetheless, the fact that all three levels show significant positive effects suggests that urban governance structures facilitate comprehensive improvements in educational infrastructure at all levels, potentially leading to better educational outcomes for residents in newly urbanized areas.
+The largest absolute effect occurs at the primary level, consistent with primary education being a foundational service that local governments can expand most readily.
+Primary schools are also typically smaller in size and easier to open than middle or secondary schools, facilitating rapid increases in provision following statutory recognition.
+As we move up the educational ladder, the estimated effects become smaller, which is plausible given the higher capital requirements, larger catchment areas, and greater regulatory demands associated with middle and secondary schools.
+Even so, the fact that all three levels show significant positive effects suggests that ULB status facilitates broad improvements in educational infrastructure rather than a narrow shift at only one school level.